m-rbt01/calculator/solution-plan.md

         CALL display and PASS output container and first operand

     ENDIF
-    IF first operand IS NOT empty AND IS NOT error message AND operator node is IS NOT equals THEN SET result to empty string
+    IF first operand IS NOT empty AND IS NOT infinity AND operator node is IS NOT equals THEN SET result to empty string
         CALL set operator and PASS node id and text content ENDIF